stone-foundation/stone-js-browser-adapter/docs/options/BrowserAdapterBlueprint/interfaces/BrowserAdapterConfig.md

 > `optional` **kernel**: `KernelConfig`

-Defined in: core/dist/index.d.ts:509
+Defined in: core/dist/index.d.ts:566

-Global middleware settings for the application kernel.
+Kernel configurations for the application.

 #### Inherited from